sreeves07/student-app-frontend/README.md

 Frontend
 What tools will we use to build the frontend?
+- We use create-react-app
 When does useEffect fire or not fire?
 What does an empty dependency array do?
--UseEffect fires when the component first loads.
-An empty dependecy array ensures the component get rendered again.
+-UseEffect fires when the component first loads, after that is only fires when the component renders again.
+An empty dependecy array ensures the callback from the useEffect only fires one time.
 Can you further explain the difference or benefits of using scss instead of css?
+-SCCS allows you to write more compact code.

 # THINGS TO DISCUSS
 What causes a React component to rerender?